Analysing Knowledge Construction in Online Learning: Adapting the Interaction Analysis Model for Unstructured Large-Scale Discourse: Introduction

-With the rapid advancement of natural language processing, deep learning models have been increasingly applied to the analysis and classification of knowledge construction in online learning environments \parencite{Gunawardena2023}.
-Early studies have shown that neural architectures can effectively distinguish discourse segments corresponding to different phases of cognitive presence, demonstrating the feasibility of automated approaches for this task \parencite{Hu2021}.
-Transformer-based models such as BERT \parencite{Devlin2019} and its successor DeBERTa, which introduces disentangled attention and enhanced contextual representations \parencite{He2021}, have achieved substantial improvements in fine-grained discourse classification.
+Recent advances in natural language processing have enabled the automated classification of knowledge construction in online learning discourse \parencite{Gunawardena2023}.
+Early work demonstrated that neural models can identify discourse segments associated with different phases of cognitive presence, establishing the feasibility of such approaches \parencite{Hu2021}.
+More recently, transformer-based architectures such as BERT \parencite{Devlin2019} and DeBERTa \parencite{He2021} have achieved substantial improvements in fine-grained discourse classification, showing strong agreement with human annotations in educational contexts \parencite{Ba2023}.
+Extensions incorporating multi-label classification have further improved robustness by capturing the overlapping and fluid nature of epistemic phases \parencite{Hu2023}.
+Studies integrating behavioural or semantic metadata indicate, however, that textual features remain the primary predictive signal \parencite{Dornauer2024}.
+At the same time, recent reviews highlight the need to balance performance gains from large language models with interpretability and cross-context robustness \parencite{Castellanos-Reyes2025}.

-Applying BERT to the classification of cognitive presence in inquiry-based learning environments has yielded substantial agreement with human annotations, confirming the expressive advantage of Transformer models in fine-grained phase recognition \parencite{Ba2023}.
-A multi-label extension of BERT has further demonstrated robustness to interpretive ambiguity by capturing the fluid and overlapping nature of cognitive phases, tending to assign adjacent rather than distant categories \parencite{Hu2023}.
-Other studies have integrated semantic and behavioural indicators, such as attachments, tags, and glossary use, showing that textual information remains the dominant predictor, while additional behavioural traces offer only limited benefits \parencite{Dornauer2024}.
-Recent reviews have further highlighted both the potential of Transformer and large language models (LLMs) for educational discourse analysis and the need to ensure interpretability and cross-context robustness \parencite{Castellanos-Reyes2025}.

-Building on the IAM, a deep learning framework grounded in its five-stage model of social knowledge construction achieved accuracies of 0.216 with Doc2Vec, 0.43 with a fine-tuned LLM, and 0.528 with a prompt-based LLM \parencite{Gunawardena2023}.
-Their dataset comprised only 307 discussion posts, limiting generalisability. \textcite{Nguyen2023} also applied the IAM to classify knowledge construction phases in TikTok comments.
-Their dataset included 12,009 English-translated comments, but the distribution of labelled instances across the IAM phases was highly imbalanced.
-BERT achieved the highest macro and per-class F1 scores (0.66–0.77), outperforming logistic regression, multinomial Naïve Bayes, and SVM classifiers.
-Together, these studies highlight both the promise and the limitations of current Transformer-based approaches, which are constrained by single-language, small-scale, and imbalanced datasets.

-Therefore, there is a need for studies that employ larger and more balanced multilingual annotated datasets, and that use transformer-based models with advanced training strategies to improve the robustness and accuracy of knowledge construction classification in online discussions.